Here are the Top 10 Reasons a K-1 Fiance Visas are denied.

 Reason 8.
 Your Fiance has a medical condition which could threaten public safety or is mentally ill or has a drug or alcohol problem.
 These things should be evaluated, by an attorney, prior to filing your fiance visa case.

 Reason 9.
 The Consular Officer has reason to believe that the relationship is not real.
-This may include a large age difference, limited visits between the parties, not speaking a same language, not complying with cultural norms of the fiance’s country, or there being a short amount of time from the time of meeting to the time of applying for the fiancé visa.
+This includes, but is not limited to, a large age difference between the parties, limited visits between the parties, different religions, not speaking a same language, not complying with cultural norms of the fiance’s country, or there being a short amount of time from the time of meeting to the time of applying for the fiancé visa.

 Reason 10.
 Your fiancé has a bad interview.
 This is a big reason.
 Your fiancé should know a lot about you in order to have a good interview.
 It may be embarrassing to you but tell her all about yourself, your current economic situation (job, living situation etc.), your past relationships and any criminal history.
 If something is brought up about you at the interview your fiance should know about it.
 Not knowing important facts about you is a serious red flag to USCIS.
 You should go over the fiance visa interview questions with your fiance prior to his or her interview.
 Your fiance should also bring plenty of evidence, including, but not limited to, all documents filed in the case, to the interview.